Pensionable pay within the LGPS has two definitions based on the regulations in place – the 2008 and 2014 scheme definitions.

 An employee’s pensionable pay is the total of:

-- All the salary, wages, fees and other payments (including overtime and additional hours) paid to the employee
+- All salary, wages, fees and other payments (including overtime and additional hours) paid to the employee

 An employee’s pensionable pay doesn't include: